UMR-CNRS-7267/Metacongo_Paper/README.md

 # OUTPUT_SE_NR_EUK='Metacongo_kaiju__SE_NR_EUK.out'
 # OUTPUT_ALL_NR_EUK='Metacongo_kaiju__ALL_NR_EUK.out'

-# After merging the output of PE and SE have to create krona file
+# After merging the output of PE and SE, we have to create krona file
 # OUTPUT_ALL_NR_EUK_KR='Metacongo_kaiju__ALL_NR_EUK.krona'